hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

     }
 }
 {% endhighlight %}
-Now woker use QueueStorageMulti instead of QueueStorage.
+Now worker uses QueueStorageMulti instead of QueueStorage.
 Every time when it fetches message it uses next queue.
 There is a problem with refresh strategy, code above refreshes queues list only after when it finishes fetching from all existing queues.
-If we have a lot of clients then new one should wait a little bit more.
-But strategy could be easilly changed.
-Now problem which queue should be used by a worker to send result back to client.
-Probably we can use some client id in message and use some convention about queues naming.
-So if we have requests queue with worker1 prefix then request queue has name worker1_clientId and response queue has name responses_worker_clientid.
-But we decided to use some base message class with response address property.
-Back address also has a type in our case types are: redis,storage queue, email.
-So answer could be send not only to some queue but to also to other supported back address types.
-Also we should know about errors so there is Error and StackTrace fields. big messages, back address
+If we have many clients then new one should wait a little bit more.
+Now problem, which queue should be used by a worker to send result back to client?
+We can use some client id in message and use some convention about queues naming.
+If we have requests queue with worker1 prefix then request queue has name worker1_clientId and response queue has name responses_worker_clientid.
+However, we decided to use some base message class with response address property.
+Back address also has a type, in our case types are: redis, storage queue, email.
+Answer could be send not only to some queue, but also to other supported back address types.
+We should know about errors so there is Error and StackTrace fields. big messages, back address

 {% highlight csharp %}